storybrain/langchain-gpt-review-analysis/Readme.md

 This repository contains Jupyter Notebooks that illustrate how to:

 - Extract product reviews from web pages using LangChain and analyze them with GPT-3.
-- Extract product specifications from given review texts.
+- Extract product specifications from given description texts.

 In addition, the `code` folder contains example `.py` scripts showcasing different functionalities.